OneKMS/astro/Readme.md

   - House 5 (Creativity/Children) → Sign → Lord → Lord’s placement.
   - Continue this for Houses 6 through 12.

-Each house → Its sign → Its lord → Where that lord is placed.
+- ### Each house → Its sign → Its lord → Where that lord is placed.
 This linked structure ensures you’re seeing how each area of life flows into another!
-Absolutely!
-Here’s how you use house lord placements in points:

-1. Identify the house whose life area you’re evaluating (e.g., career, family, etc.).
+  - Identify the house whose life area you’re evaluating (e.g., career, family, etc.).

-2. Find its lord (the planet ruling the sign in that house).
+  - Find its lord (the planet ruling the sign in that house).

-3. Note where (in which house) that lord is placed.
+  - Note where (in which house) that lord is placed.

-4. Connect the themes:
+  - Connect the themes:

-   * The original house shows what life area you’re analyzing.
+    - The original house shows what life area you’re analyzing.
-   * The placement house shows where that life area’s results manifest.
+    - The placement house shows where that life area’s results manifest.

-5. Interpret the relationship:
+  - Interpret the relationship:

-   * If the lord of House A sits in House B, House A’s matters are influenced by House B’s themes.
+    - If the lord of House A sits in House B, House A’s matters are influenced by House B’s themes.

-6. Repeat for other houses, creating a chain of life connections.
+  - Repeat for other houses, creating a chain of life connections.

 ## Check planetary strength: